vuejs/rfcs/active-rfcs/0000-dynamic-directive-arguments.md

 Dynamic argument values are expected to be strings.
 However, it would be convenient if we allow `null` as a special value that explicitly indicates that the binding should be removed.
 Any other non-string values are likely mistakes and will trigger a warning.

-`null` as a special value only applies only to `v-bind` and `v-on`, since `v-slot` is not a binding and cannot be removed.
+`null` as a special value only applies to `v-bind` and `v-on`, but not `v-slot`.
+This is because `v-slot` is not a binding and cannot be removed.
 Custom directives have the liberty of deciding how to handle non-string arguments, but are expected to follow the convention when it applies.

 # Drawbacks / Considerations